 Mindfulness doctors accept the kind of practice that can offer challenges and demands.
 It requires consistency because its effects can be better felt over time, and discipline to train the wandering mind to keep coming back to the present, without judgment.

 Despite the rising acceptance of mindfulness, many people still think the practice involves emptying their minds, taking mini-naps, or going into trances.
 Most starters often fall asleep, feel uneasy, struggle with difficult thoughts or emotions, and become bored or distracted.
-Adepts recommend practicing the process in a group with an instructor.
+Adepts suggest practicing the process in a group trainer.

 Typical Mindfulness Activities Include Many Things